Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 west 3

-The thermo-coupler (heat detector) will be raised to the surface to insure it will still work.
+The thermocouple (heat detector) will be raised to the surface to insure it will still work.

 west 4